 - Marginal-cost pricing

 This method is relatively easy.
-However, prices may be too high if operations are inefficient (high costs), making the product less competitive.
+However, if operations are inefficient (high costs), prices may be too high, making the product less competitive.

 Market-based pricing uses market demand factors and their characteristics – such as consumer psychology, seasonal trends, and consumers’ willingness to pay – to set prices.
 Examples are: